 - Underwriting risks, in particular through mortality risk and other accumulation risks across lines of business or within certain geographical areas.
-For further information on SGLRI's exposure to mortality risk and how these and other risks are managed, see Section C.2.1 - Life Business; - Market risks, in particular in case of major events impacting specific types of assets to which SGLRI is exposed.
-For further information on market risks and how they are managed, see Section C.3 - Market risks; - Credit risk, in case of major events impacting certain types of counterparties or certain individual counterparties to which SGLRI is exposed.
-For further information on credit risks and how they are managed, see Section C.4
+For further information on SI's exposure to mortality risk and how these and other risks are managed, see Section C.2.1 - Life Business; - Market risks, in particular in case of major events impacting specific types of assets to which SI is exposed.
+For further information on market risks and how they are managed, see Section C.3 - Market risks; - Credit risk, in case of major events impacting certain types of counterparties or certain individual counterparties to which SI is exposed, see Section C.4 - Credit risks.

-Credit risks.

-For further information on the accumulation of risks within SGLRI and how these risks are managed, see Section B.3.2.3 - Identification and assessment of risks.
+For further information on the accumulation of risks within SI and how these risks are managed, see Section B.3.2.3 - Identification and assessment of risks.